 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The GKI economic sentiment index, a composite indicator, tumbled to 0.3 points in September from 4.0 points in August.
+The GKI economic sentiment index, a composite indicator, rose to minus 20.5 in June from minus 28.1 in May.